-Seahawks list three as out, but Clowney, Ansah and Metcalf all are ready to play against Bengals Sunday
+Seahawks injuries: Three out; Ansah questionable; Clowney and Metcalf ready to play against Bengals

-RENTON — The big news in the Seahawks’ status report for Sunday’s regular-season opener against the Bengals is more about who is not on it than who is.
+But every player is his own case, and coach Pete Carroll said it will go down to kickoff whether Ansah will be able to make his Seahawks debut Sunday.
+He also threw Clowney into that mix, as well, even though the team did not give him a designation.
+Clowney has been listed as limited in practice all week with the team keeping him on a practice snap count after he sat out during all of Houston’s offseason program and training camp, meaning he had not done any football activity since last January before coming to Seattle last weekend.

+“Still a little bit of a question mark,” Carroll said of Ansah and Clowney.
+“Just got to make sure on game day that everything worked out OK because they are still responding to the workload.
+So still a little bit of a question.
+For Ziggy, just want to make sure he’s all right.
+But they both did really well and really positive thoughts coming out.”

-Seattle officially listed three players as out, none a surprise: receiver David Moore, offensive lineman Joey Hunt and defensive end L.J.
+Otherwise, Seattle officially listed three players as out, none a surprise: receiver David Moore, offensive lineman Joey Hunt and defensive end L.J.
 Collier.

-One player is listed as questionable: guard Mike Iupati.
+One other player was listed as questionable: guard Mike Iupati.

-No one else was listed, meaning everyone else has been cleared to play, including defensive ends Ziggy Ansah and Jadeveon Clowney and receiver DK Metcalf.

-None of that is necessarily a surprise, either, as all had been trending in the direction of playing — Metcalf said Thursday he is 100%.
+No one else was listed, meaning everyone else has been cleared to play, including Metcalf, who had minor knee surgery on Aug.
+20. That is not necessarily a surprise — Metcalf said Thursday he is 100%.

-But if you wanted official confirmation that each is healthy and ready, there you go.
+And Carroll backed that up Friday saying Metcalf “is ready to go” and take the field for the first time since the preseason opener against Denver on Aug.
+8, the only action Metcalf has had so far, with Carroll saying he thinks Metcalf can make a big contribution immediately.

+“He looks great and he’s a smart kid,” Carroll said.
+“He’s picked things up.
+He does not make a lot of mistakes and stuff.
+So the expectations are that he is going to play and go and we’ll see how it works out.
+Got to knock a little rust off and all that, but he looks like a good ballplayer.”

-Moore is out for a few weeks, if not longer, with a broken humerus bone while Hunt suffered a high ankle sprain against the Chargers on Aug.
+Moore is out with a broken humerus bone while Hunt suffered a high ankle sprain against the Chargers on Aug.
 24 and also wasn’t considered likely to play.

 Collier, the team’s first-round pick in the 2019 draft, suffered a high ankle sprain early in camp and did not play in any preseason games.

-Collier said this week he is feeling better.
-But it’s no surprise that he remains out for another week as coach Pete Carroll has said consistently the team does not want to bring him back until he is not at risk of suffering a quick re-injury.

-“We’re just going one step at a time,’’ Carroll said Wednesday of Collier.
-“I don’t know yet.
-He did look good and he looked like he was ready to roll back into the mix of this thing.
-It would be fantastic to have him back in the competition of it.
-I can’t tell you what’s going to happen over the weekend.”
+But Carroll said the team wants to make sure he is fully ready to return before he gets back on the field to minimize the risk of re-injury.

+“I would think next week he would be competing to play,’’ Carroll said.
+“We are going to keep him out one more time, but he looks really good.
+So we’ll see what happens and how he manages a full workload next week.
+But I’m hoping he will get full reps and show us where he fits in.’’

-Ansah returned to practice last week after sitting out until then while recovering from offseason shoulder surgery and then a groin injury suffered in a conditioning drill.
-But he is good to go for Sunday and will also earn a little money along the way — $3 million of his one-year contract that could earn him up to $9 million as a base value includes incentives for being able to play each week.
+Ansah returned to practice last week after sitting out until then while recovering from the shoulder surgery and then a groin injury suffered in a conditioning drill.
+If he is good to go Sunday, he will also earn a little money — $3 million of his one-year contract that could be worth up to $9 million includes incentives for being able to play each week.
 Specifically, Ansah gets $93,750 for every game on the 53-man roster and $93,750 for every game he is on the 46-man active roster.
 (Ansah can also earn another $4 million or so in performance incentives).

 Cincinnati’s injury report revealed one notable item as starting left tackle Cordy Glenn was ruled out with a concussion.

-That means backup Andre Smith will get the start, meaning Ansah and Clowney will get the chance to begin their Seattle careers against a backup left tackle when they line up on the right side.
+That means backup Andre Smith will get the start, meaning Ansah and Clowney could get the chance to begin their Seattle careers against a backup left tackle when they line up on the right side.

 If Iupati can’t play, Seattle will have some depth issues on its offensive line.